Denver Travel Guide | 2-Day Itinerary, City Highlights & Day Trips from Denver

 Boulder

-Located about 30 minutes northwest of Denver, the small town of Boulder was originally a college town.
-Surrounded by mountains and valleys, Boulder is a haven for outdoor enthusiasts and is known for its beautiful natural scenery and healthy lifestyle.
-Boulder is perfect for a day trip from Denver or as a pit stop on the way from Denver to Rocky Mountain National Park.
-This cute little town has a great pedestrian-only Pearl St. with street performers, and is perfect for a variety of outdoor activities or fine dining.
+Located about a 30-minute drive northwest of Denver, the small town of Boulder was originally a college town.
+Surrounded by vast mountains and valleys, it is a paradise for outdoor enthusiasts and is famous for its beautiful natural scenery and healthy lifestyle.
+Boulder is ideal for a day trip from Denver or as a stop

 Denver | Food & Bar